yt-project/yt_astro_analysis/doc/source/halo_catalogs.rst

 ------------

-If you already have a halo catalog, either produced by one of the methods below or in a format described in :ref:`halo-catalog-data`, and want to perform further analysis, skip to :ref:`halo_catalog_analysis`.
+If you already have a halo catalog, either produced by one of the methods below or in a format described in :ref:`yt:halo-catalog-data`, and want to perform further analysis, skip to :ref:`halo_catalog_analysis`.

 Three halo finding methods exist within yt.
 These are: